JLBLine/WODEN/docs/sphinx/testing/cmake_testing/source_components.rst

 primary beam values, and Stokes flux densities, and performs a dot-product to calculate the auto-correlations of all antennas, for all time steps.

-This test runs by creating a Stokes I sky model of 4 components, extrapolated to three frequencies and two time steps.
+This test runs by creating full Stokes IQUV model of 4 components, extrapolated to three frequencies and two time steps.
 Complex beam gains are generated for all directions, times, and frequencies.
 The auto-correlation calculation is then performed by ``C`` code, which the outputs of the GPU code are tested against.